SoftwareHeritage/swhapguide/SWHAP@Paris.md

     ([[https://github.com/Unipisa/DT2SG]{.underline}](https://github.com/Unipisa/DT2SG))
     , and you can see a running example in the next section.

-The result will be a branch that materializes the development history of the software via Git commits and releases.
+The result will be a `source`folder that materializes the development history of the software via Git commits and releases.

+**Curate the ancillary materials**

+From the `raw_materials` folder, select the ancillary materials that you wish to keep for archival and presentation, and move them in the `additional_materials` foLder.
+You should sort them in the right subfolder : `software_moment`, `people_moment` or `other_materials`

 **Create the final repository**

+MF: this should be part of archiving IMO.
+A dedicated repo is only need because of SWH ingestion process if I understand well.
 Finally you can create the "official" software repository, taking the versions history from the Source-Code branch and the metadata from the master branch.